schbz/MJartSaver/README.md

 `setup.sh`

-This script automates several tasks required for interacting with your S3 file hosting accounts, specifically creating an IAM user, generating access keys for the user, creating an S3 bucket, and applying a custom policy for S3 access.
+This script automates several tasks required for interacting with your file hosting accounts, specifically creating an IAM user, generating access keys for the user, creating an S3 bucket, and applying a custom access policy.

 ##### Setup Script Prerequisites and Usage